 Mobile websites being mobile accessible versions of desktop websites have the same features as normal websites and so mobile websites pages can easily be found in search results.
 Most importantly, visitors to the regular website can be automatically sent to your mobile site when they are on a handheld (using device detection).
 In contrast, the visibility of apps is largely restricted to manufacturer app stores.

 Mobile websites URLs are easily rotated to users via links on message, e-mail, social media, blog, or even in print.
 An app can’t be made to reach to users in a similar and such an easier fashion.

 - Reach --

 A mobile website accessibility across all platforms makes it easier to be shared among users as well as search engines.

-Development of a mobile website is considerably more time and cost-effective than development of a mobile app, especially if you need to have a presence on different platforms whereas in case of apps it requires development of multiple apps.
+Development of a mobile website is considerably more time and cost-effective than the development of a mobile app, especially if you need to have a presence on different platforms whereas in the case of apps it requires the development of multiple apps.

-The investment strategy in case of application and mobile website vary a lot because an app needs a lot of investment consideration as compared to mobile website.
-Application needs initial launch along with proper support, developing proper upgrades, testing, compatibility etc.
+The investment strategy in the case of application and mobile website vary a lot because an app needs a lot of investment consideration as compared to the mobile website.
+The application needs an initial launch along with proper support, development proper upgrades, testing, compatibility etc.

 When Does an App Make Sense for reaching mobile users across mobile?

 Despite the many natural benefits of the mobile website, Mobile apps are still very popular, and there are a number of specific use scenarios where an app will be your best choice.
 Here are a few things if you need one of the following, an application for your business or organization does make sense: